0x48piraj/smearhash/README.md

 ## How does it work?

-In short, BlurHash takes an image, and gives you a short string (only 20-30 characters!) that represents the placeholder for this image.
-You do this on the backend of your service, and store the string along with the image.
-When you send data to your client, you send both the URL to the image, and the BlurHash string.
-Your client then takes the string, and decodes it into an image that it shows while the real image is loading over the network.
-The string is short enough that it comfortably fits into whatever data format you use.
+In short, SmearHash takes a video, and gives you a short list of strings (only 20-30 characters!) that represents the placeholder for that video.
+You do this on the backend of your service, and store the strings list along with the video.
+When you send media to your client, you send both the URL to the video, and the SmearHash strings list.
+Your client then takes the list, and decodes it into an video that it shows while the real video is loading over the network.
+The strings are short enough that it comfortably fits into whatever data format you use.
 For instance, it can easily be added as a field in a JSON object.

-In summary:
+#### In summary:

 Want to know all the gory technical details?
-Read the algorithm description.
+Read the [algorithm description](Algorithm.md).

 Implementing the algorithm is actually quite easy!
 Implementations are short and easily ported to your favourite language or platform.